szhorvat/IGraphM/README.md

 To automatically download and install the latest version of IGraph/M, evaluate the above definition, then run `updateIGraphM[]`.

-## Introduction

-#### What is IGraph/M?

-IGraph/M is a *Mathematica* interface to the [igraph](http://igraph.org/) graph manipulation and analysis library.
-It works directly with *Mathematica*'s builtin `Graph` expressions and focuses on functionality that is either not already present in *Mathematica* (such as motifs, minimum feedback arc set, random rewiring, coloured graph isomorphism, etc.), or for which igraph uses different implementations (isomorphism, sampling random graphs with given degree sequence, etc.)

-#### What IGraph/M is not

-IGraph/M is *not a replacement* for Mathematica's graph manipulation functionality.
-Instead, it is meant to complement it.
-Thus it works directly with standard `Graph` expressions instead of introducing its own graph type.
-Functions for trivial tasks such as adding or removing vertices or edges, returning the vertex or edge count, creating standard graphs like cycle graphs, complete graphs, etc. are not provided.

-#### Why create IGraph/M?

-igraph is one of the most complete open source graph manipulation libraries available.
-Many of its functions are of use to *Mathematica* users, either because equivalents don't already exist in *Mathematica*, or because they can be used to verify *Mathematica*'s own results.
-IGraph/M also includes several utility functions that are not based on the igraph.

-#### Functionality highlights

- - Interruption support: using Evaluate → Abort Evaluation in Mathematica works with most IGraph/M functions.
- - Centrality measures for weighted graphs.
- - Fast estimates of vertex betweenness, edge betweenness and closeness centrality; for large graphs.
- - Community detection algorithms.
- - Minimum feedback arc set for weighted and unweighted graphs.
- - Vertex and edge colouring.
- - Find all cliques (not just maximal ones); count cliques of different sizes without storing them; work with weighted cliques.
- - Count 3- and 4-motifs; find triangles.
- - Histogram for shortest path lengths (weighted and unweighted).
- - Rewire edges, keeping either the density or the degree sequence.
- - Alternative fast algorithms for isomorphism testing: Bliss, VF2, LAD.
- - Subgraph isomorphism (including induced subgraphs with LAD).
- - Isomorphism for edge or vertex coloured graphs; multigraph isomorphism implementation based on edge colouring.
- - Alternative algorithms for generating random graphs with given degree sequence; test for degree sequence graphicality.
- - Additional layout algorithms: most work with weighted graphs and can continue the layout optimization starting from a given set of vertex positions.
- - Biconnected components, articulation points, find all minimum vertex cuts.
- - Functions for easy graph property transformations and graph styling.
- - Functions for converting geometric meshes to graphs.
- - Several other specialized functions not mentioned here ...

-The documentation contains many examples and can be accessed using the `IGDocumentation[]` command.

 ## Installation

 IGraph/M can be installed like any other Mathematica application distributed as a paclet.

 Download the `.paclet` file from [the GitHub releases page](https://github.com/szhorvat/MaTeX/releases), and [install it using the `PacletInstall` function in Mathematica](http://mathematica.stackexchange.com/q/141887/12).
-For example, assuming that the file `IGraphM-0.3.97.paclet` was downloaded into the directory `~/Downloads`, evaluate
+For example, assuming that the file `IGraphM-0.3.98.paclet` was downloaded into the directory `~/Downloads`, evaluate

         Needs["PacletManager`"]
-        PacletInstall["~/Downloads/IGraphM-0.3.97.paclet"]
+        PacletInstall["~/Downloads/IGraphM-0.3.98.paclet"]

-IGraph/M requires Mathematica 10.0 or later.
+IGraph/M requires Mathematica 10.0.2 or later.
 Binaries are included for Windows 64-bit, OS X 10.9 or later, Linux x86_64 and Raspbian (Linux ARM on Raspberry Pi).
 For other operating systems the package must be compiled from source (see [Development.md](Development.md) for guidance).

-The package can now be loaded with
+After installation, the package can now be loaded with

     << IGraphM`

-Check the available functions with

-    ?IGraphM`*

-and test that it works by evaluating `IGVersion[]`.
+Check that it works by evaluating `IGVersion[]`, then continue to the documentation with `IGDocumentation[]`.

 ## Documentation